INITIAL CONSULTATION PREPARATION

 To make the most of your first visit, please plan to arrive a minimum of 15 minutes prior to your scheduled appointment time in order to complete any necessary paperwork.
 Be sure to look at your local office webpage to prepare for any special parking considerations.

 In most cases, you will not complete any testing or have a physical exam during your initial consult.
-In other cases, if you're on or near day 3 of your menstrual cycle, your physician may give you the option of initiating testing during this appointment or wait until the following month.
+In other cases, if you’re on or near day 3 of your menstrual cycle and prior authorization requirements have been met, your physician may give you the option of initiating testing during this appointment or wait until the following month.

 Preparedness will help to ensure that your visit runs smoothly.
 Therefore, please prepare the following checklist items before you arrive for your consult.
 You will need to bring the following with you to your appointment: